History of Hypertext and Hypertext Literary Theory

 There must be a more informed hypertext fiction, one that corresponds appropriately to the nature of its medium and to the medium’s users.
-These are questions to be addressed: What hypertext is fiction and what is it not, where has it been in the course of its short history, and where should it go, and the most important question, is it art?
+These are questions to be addressed: What hypertext is fiction and what is it not, where has it been in the course of its history, and where should it go, and the most important question, is it art?

 That previous discourse, the theses and the antitheses, can be surveyed with a mind toward synthesis.
 In order to understand the nature of the proposed hypertextual medium for literature, it will be fruitful to examine the development of hypertext itself, which occurred largely as a part of a realm far removed from literature.
-Hypertext has moved from the realm of pure theory, from being a tool for the educated echelons, to its current state as an advertising wasteland masquerading as mass-communication.
+Hypertext has moved from the realm of pure theory, from being a tool for the educated echelons, to its current state, mostly an advertising wasteland masquerading as mass-communication.

 Internet technology was originally used for government and academic purposes.
 Sets of specialized information were brought together in the form of cross-referenced networks.
 Academics soon brought their critical attention to the possible structures of information.
 How can information be arranged into more useful structures?
 What are the implications of these new structures?